Dfinitski/ATU-10-10W-QRP-antenna-tuner/README.md

 ### Schematic and assembly instruction by VK3PE - http://carnut.info/ATU_N7DDC/ATU-10/ATU-10_by-vk3pe_build_info/ATU-10_vk3pe_V1.2_ALL_INFO_290921.pdf

 ###### New in FW version 1.4
-1 - The button glitches resolved
+1 - The button glitches solved
 2 - More stability in bus transfer to OLED
 3 - No continious data transferring to the display

 ###### New in FW version 1.2
 1 - Display memory feature for last SWR  added